segrelabgenomics/TwoSampleMR_pipeline/README.md

 ## Step by step description for running our TwoSampleMR pipeline

-Guide to running our TwoSampleMR pipeline, preprocessing of input files, and generating results can be found in [README.md](https://github.com/segrelabgenomics/TwoSampleMR_pipeline/README.md).
+**Guide to running our TwoSampleMR pipeline, preprocessing of input files, and generating results:**
 Instructions are based on using GTEx v8 data as input, but can be applied to any non-GTEx QTL datasets.

 1. Create the repository structure
 2. Format the GWAS summary statistics file.
 Required columns: chr, pos, SNP, effect_allele, Other_allele, effect, StdErr, gwas_p_value